-You use the files listed in Table 6-3 and Table 6-4 to build and run the Advanced sample application.
+You use the files listed in Table 6-2 and Table 6-3 to build and run the Advanced sample application.

-Table 6-3 Files Located in the advanced\cos\c++ Notification Directory
+Table 6-2 Files Located in the advanced_cos_c++ Notification Directory

-File Description Readme.txt Describes the Advanced sample application and provides instructions for setting up the environment and building and running the application. setenv.cmd Sets the environment for Microsoft Windows NT systems. setenv.ksh Sets the environment for UNIX systems. makefile.nt Makefile for Microsoft Windows NT systems. makefile.mk Makefile for UNIX systems. makefile.inc Common makefile used by the makefile.nt and the makefile.mk files.
+File Description Readme.txt Describes the Advanced sample application and provides instructions for setting up the environment and building and running the application. setenv.cmd Sets the environment for Microsoft Windows systems. setenv.ksh Sets the environment for UNIX systems. makefile.nt Makefile for Microsoft Windows systems. makefile.mk Makefile for UNIX systems. makefile.inc Common makefile used by the makefile.nt and the makefile.mk files.
 Reporter.cpp Code for the reporter.
 Subscriber.cpp Code for the subscriber.
 NewsConsumer_i.h and NewsConsumer.cpp Callback servant class that subscribers use to receive news events.
 (For the Subscriber application.)
 ShutdownConsumer_i.h and ShutdownConsumer.cpp Callback servant classes that subscribers use to receive Shutdown and Cancel events.
 (For the Subscriber application.)
 WireServiceServer.cpp Code for the WireService server.
 News.icf ICF file for the WireService interfaces.
-WireService_i.h and WireService.cpp Implements the WireService interfaces.
+WireService_i.hand WireService.cpp Implements the WireService interfaces.

-Table 6-4 lists other files that the Advanced sample application uses.
+Table 6-3 lists other files that the Advanced sample application uses.
 With the exception of the IDL files, the files are located in the Notification common directory.

-Table 6-4 Other Files that the Advanced Sample Uses
+Table 6-3 Other Files That the Advanced Sample Uses

 File Description The following files are located in the common directory.
-News.idl IDL definitions for the WireService server. news_flds FML field definitions used to perform data filtering and news events. common.nt Makefile symbols for Microsoft Windows NT systems. common.mk Makefile symbols for UNIX systems. advanced.inc Makefile for administrative targets. ex.h Utilities to print exceptions (C++ only). client_ex.h Client utilities to handle exceptions (C++ only). server_ex.h Server utilities to handle exceptions.
-The following files are located in the ne \tuxdir\include directory.
+News.idl IDL definitions for the WireService server. news_flds FML field definitions used to perform data filtering and news events. common.nt Makefile symbols for Microsoft Windows systems. common.mk Makefile symbols for UNIX systems. advanced.inc Makefile for administrative targets. ex.h Utilities to print exceptions (C++ only). client_ex.h Client utilities to handle exceptions (C++ only). server_ex.h Server utilities to handle exceptions.
+The following files are located in the \tuxdir\include directory.
 CosEventComm.idl The OMG IDL code that declares the CosEventComm module.
 CosNotification.idl The OMG IDL code that declares the CosNotification module.
 CosNotifyComm.idl The OMG IDL code that declares the CosNotifyComm module.
 Tobj_Events.idl The OMG IDL code that declares the Tobj_Events module.
 Tobj_SimpleEvents.idl The OMG IDL code that declares the Tobj_SimpleEvents module.
 Note: This file is needed only for the application that was developed using BEA Simple Events API.

-Table 6-4 Other Files that the Advanced Sample Uses (Continued)
+Table 6-3 Other Files That the Advanced Sample Uses (Continued)

-File Description The following files are needed only for the application that was developed using CosNotification Service API.
-CosEventChannelAdmin.idl The OMG IDL code that declares the CosEventChannelAdmin module.
+File Description CosEventChannelAdmin.idl The OMG IDL code that declares the CosEventChannelAdmin module.
 CosNotifyFilter.idl The OMG IDL code that declares the CosNotifyFilter module.
 CosNotifyChannelAdmin.idl The OMG IDL code that declares the CosNotifyChannelAdmin module.
 Tobj_Notification.idl The OMG IDL code that declares the Tobj_Notification module.